+The proposed site is not located within a watercourse or wetland.
+However, there is an artificial wetland approximately 30m south of the proposed site and an artificial pond approximately 12m south-west of the site.
+There is a non-perennial centre line approximately 145m south of the site.
+There is dam approximately 140m south-east of the proposed site.
 The proposed site is not located within a Critical Biodiversity Area ("CBA") or Ecological Support Area ("ESA").
-The proposed site is located on an area that would have contained Swartland Alluvium Fynbos, a threatened vegetation type, with a threat status that is Critically Endangered.
-However, the proposed site has no natural vegetation cover (only kikuyu grass/lawn) and is completely transformed from its natural condition due to past agricultural development activities on the property.
+The proposed site is located on an area that would have contained Garden Route Shale Fynbos, an endangered vegetation type.
+However, the proposed site has no natural vegetation cover (only kikuyu grass/ lawn) and is completely transformed from its natural condition due to past agricultural development activities on the property.